Kyuwri/Kyuwri/README.md

 <img src="https://cloud.refsheet.net/images/images/002/238/615/large/New_Drawing_%288%29.png?1749615293" alt="https://cloud.refsheet.net/images/images/002/238/615/large/New_Drawing_%288%29.png?1749615293">

 🍿 Hi!
 Ty for visting my page!
+You can call me Kyu, Dirt, Kiwi, or whatever you want.
 I don't really have much here QuQ Feel free to interact, sit with me, or whatever! ^^ Anytime I'm online, I'll most likely be semi-offtab ethier watching YouTube, drawing, reading, and stalking from the sidelines unknowingly.
-I apologise if I don't type much I tend to be quite quiet
+I apologise if I don't type much I tend to be quite quiet, we just be chilling fr.

-‼️ Some notes ig: I don't RP at all.
-I'm not too interested in acting like a ship in PT, don't act like a ship while interacting with me unless I give you permission
+‼️ Some notes ig: I don't RP at all, get too worried about what to say.
+As well as, I'm not too interested in acting like a ship in PT, don't act like a ship while interacting with me unless I give you permission

 ### Currently playing: